NicolePM/challenge13-ecommerce-BCE/README.md

 # ecommerce-backend
+Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
+E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 This is a node.js backend for an e-commerce site utilizing mysql2, sequalize, and express.

+## Built with
+- JavaScript

 ## Table of Contents
 * [Ecommerce Backend Demo](#ecommerce-backend-demo)